raphael-proust/OGL-SRD5/pages/16.magic/default.md

 _Wondrous item, uncommon_

-This wooden broom, which weighs 3 pounds, functions like a mundane broom until you stand astride it and speak its command word.
+This wooden broom, which weighs 1.5kg, functions like a mundane broom until you stand astride it and speak its command word.
 It then hovers beneath you and can be ridden in the air.
 It has a flying speed of 15m.
-It can carry up to 400 pounds, but its flying speed becomes 9m while carrying over 200 pounds.
+It can carry up to 200kg, but its flying speed becomes 9m while carrying over 100kg.
 The broom stops hovering when you land.

 You can send the broom to travel alone to a destination within 1.6km of you if you speak the command word, name the location, and are familiar with that place.
 The broom comes back to you when you speak another command word, provided that the broom is still within 1.6km of you.